arashnm80/arashnm80.github.io/quotes.md

 > Any change is a mean to produce energy.

-> How would I live my life if I was 10 times richer than now?

 > Am I ashamed becuase I'm not who I want to be or because I'm not what society says I have to be?

 > Don't be sorry, be better.